Axiomatic Analysis of Medial Centrality Measures: Preliminaries

-We define some operations on weighted graphs.
-The sum of two graphs is obtained by summing the corresponding node sets, edge multisets and weight functions.
+Let us define several operations on (node-)weighted graphs.
+The \emph{sum} of two graphs is obtained by summing the corresponding node sets, edge multisets and weight functions.
 Formally, for two weighted graphs $(G,b)$, $(G',b')$ with $G = (V,E)$, $G'=(V',E')$ we have: